Banner for Seven questions an interviewer can be asked

 By AgCareers.com

-We are currently in the midst of a seller’s market—where there are more companies looking for employees than there are employable workers.
+We are currently in the midst of a seller’s market—where more companies are looking for employees than there are employable workers.

-Job seekers want to know at the very beginning what they are getting into, and how those expectations will be matched by a potential employer.
+Job seekers want to know what they are getting into at the very beginning and how a potential employer will match their expectations.

 Here are some helpful questions your company’s representative should be prepared to answer during the interview process.